-SHAP (SHapley Additive exPlanations, Lundberg & Lee, 2017) is based on Shapley value theory from cooperative game theory.
-Idea: the contribution of each feature to the prediction = its average marginal impact across all possible feature coalitions.
+SHAP (SHapley Additive exPlanations, Lundberg & Lee, 2017) is based on Shapley values from cooperative game theory.
+The idea: the contribution of each feature to the prediction is the average of its marginal influence across all possible feature coalitions.
+Key property: additivity.
+The sum of SHAP values of all features plus the base value (average model prediction) equals the specific prediction.
+This is a mathematically exact decomposition, not an approximation.

 import shap